Welcome to the Reception Class news page!

 Children need a pair of wellies to be left in school as we often do lessons and activities outside.

 We follow the Read, Write, Inc scheme to teach phonics, reading and writing and the Inspire Maths principles to teach Maths.
 Information about this is usually provided at the 'Meet the Teacher' session at the start of the school year (a demonstration RWI lesson will be given at this session).
 Unfortunately, this year this will be unable to happen due to COVID 19 and so videos and written information will be provided instead.

-We listen to children read in class each week and will send a reading book home each week too.
+We listen to children read in class each week and will send a reading book home every Monday and Thursday.
 It is vital that you listen to your child read their reading book and send it back into school to be changed once read.
 Children should also share their own story books with you at home too to gain a love of books and a wealth of stories to use in their own writing at school.
 To begin with your child will bring home wordless books, which are aimed at encouraging comprehension skills.
 Once your child learns to read some simple words in school, the books they will bring home will start to have words in also.

 Let's work together to create a happy, enjoyable and memorable year of learning experiences for your child!